 Under general Japanese law, if a loan is transferred, any guarantees or security interests on the loan (excluding those of a revolving nature) are automatically transferred to the assignee.
-Guarantees or security interests of a revolving nature are all of the following:
+Guarantees (on the condition that there is a contractual provision to that regard) or security interests of a revolving nature are all of the following:

-- Where the guaranteed or secured claims are not specified. - Only the scope or types of guaranteed or secured claims is specified at the time of their creation. - Guaranteed or secured claims will only be specified through statutory ways to specify them (when they are specified, they are referred to as being crystallised or fixed (ganpon no kakutel)).
+- Where the guaranteed or secured claims are not specified. - Only the scope or types of guaranteed or secured claims is specified at the time of their creation. - Guaranteed or secured claims will only be specified through statutory ways to specify them (when they are specified, they are referred to as being crystallised or fixed (ganpon no kakutei)).

-The following rules apply to transferability of revolving security interests and guarantees:
+The following rules apply to transferability of revolving guarantees (on the condition that there is a contractual provision to that regard) and security interests:

-- Generally, a revolving security interest or guarantee cannot be transferred together with a loan secured or guaranteed by it (see above). - Revolving security interests will become transferable only after the secured obligations are crystallised within the scope or types of secured claims specified at the creation of the security interest, unless the guarantor approves the transfer of the revolving security interest (Article 398-12 et seq, Civil Code). - Due to legal uncertainty, to transfer revolving guarantees together with guaranteed claims, it is advisable to: - crystallise guaranteed claims before effecting the transfer.
-This can be done by obtaining the guarantor's approval; - transfer not just guaranteed claims, but also the status of guarantor under the revolving guarantee agreement, by obtaining the consent of the guarantor.
+- Generally, a revolving guarantee or security interest cannot be transferred together with a loan secured or guaranteed by it (see above). - Revolving security interests will become transferable only after the secured obligations are crystallised within the scope or types of secured claims specified at the creation of the security interest, unless the security provider approves the transfer of the revolving security interest (Article 398-12 et seq, Civil Code).

+- Due to legal uncertainty, to transfer revolving guarantees together with guaranteed claims, it is advisable to: - crystallise guaranteed claims before effecting the transfer.
+This can be done by obtaining the guarantor's approval; - transfer not just guaranteed claims, but also the status of guaranteed creditors under the revolving guarantee agreement, by obtaining the consent of the guarantor.